IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 Network service:
-: Per {{?RFC8309}}, a network service provides connectivity between customer sites and the Internet or between customer sites across the operator's network and across the Internet.
-In the context of this document, a network service is enabled by Provider Edge (PE) to PE configuration, including both the network service layer (VRFs and RT import/export policies configuration) and the network transport layer (e.g., RSVP-TE Label Switched Paths (LSPs)).
+: Per {{?RFC8309}}, a network service provides Connectivity between customer sites and the Internet or between customer sites across the operator's network and across the Internet.
+In the context of this document, a network service is enabled by Provider Edge (PE) to PE configuration, including both the network service layer (VRFs, RT import/export policies configuration) and the network transport layer (e.g., RSVP-TE Label Switched Paths (LSPs)).
 This includes the configuration (on the PE side) of the interface towards the CE (e.g., VLAN, IP